rstropek/htl-mobile-computing/2017-18/lightning-talk-suggestions.md

     1. What is a [*CDN*](https://en.wikipedia.org/wiki/Content_delivery_network) and why is is useful for web development?
     1. What cool things can you do with [*SVG*](https://developer.mozilla.org/en-US/docs/Web/SVG) (e.g. [*D3*](https://d3js.org/))?
     1. What are *Iconic Fonts* and which popular ones are available?
+    1. What is a *headless browser*(https://en.wikipedia.org/wiki/Headless_browser) and why is it important for web development?
 1. Mobile Development
     1. What is [*Material Design for Android*](https://developer.android.com/design/material/index.html)?
     1. What is [*test automation*](https://en.wikipedia.org/wiki/Test_automation) and how can it be done for many different mobile platforms and devices (e.g. [*Xamarin Test Cloud*](https://www.xamarin.com/test-cloud), [*Sauce Labs*](https://saucelabs.com/))?